tensorflow/benchmarks/perfzero/README.md

-PerfZero makes it easy to execute the pre-defined test by consolidating the docker image build, GPU driver installation, Tensorflow installation, benchmark library checkout, data download, system statistics collection, benchmark metrics collection and so on into 2 to 3 commands.
+PerfZero makes it easy to execute the pre-defined test by consolidating the docker image build, GPU driver installation, Tensorflow installation, benchmark library checkout, data download, system statistics collection, benchmark metrics collection, profiler data collection and so on into 2 to 3 commands.
 This allows developer to focus on investigating the issue rather than setting up the test environment.

 2) For user who wants to track the performance change of Tensorflow for a variety of setup (e.g. GPU model, cudnn version, Tensorflow version)